peteroupc/peteroupc.github.io/bernsupp.md

 [^16]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
 590-597.

 [^17]: Knuth, Donald E. and Andrew Chi-Chih Yao.
-"The complexity of nonuniform random variate generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.
+"The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

 [^18]: Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724.